Cathedral of the Annunciation of Our Lady: Anglican church

 During the second half of the nineteenth century, Redfern and Chippendale continued to be mixed suburbs of both residential and industry and it was not long before living conditions began to decline and these inner-city areas turned into slums.
-Efforts to improve these conditions were largely spurred by Reverend Francis Bertie Boyce who was appointed to the parish of St Pauls in 1884 (and who remained as an active and vocal leader for social reform until his retirement in 1930).
+Efforts to improve these conditions were largely spurred by Reverend Francis Bertie Boyce who was appointed to the parish of St Paul's in 1884 (and who remained as an active and vocal leader for social reform until his retirement in 1930).
 A champion for clearing slums, improving living conditions, promoting pensions and alleviating working class distress, Boyce became a notable and innovative public figure in campaigning for the social improvement of his parish.

 During World War II, when it was St Paul's Church, they operated a hostel for service personnel on leave in Sydney.
 They had 50 beds, 20 volunteers and were open on Friday and Saturday nights.
 The cost was 1/- and came with morning tea.
 By February 1944 they had slept 1,500 men in previous 12 months.
 They did this in partnership with the Church of England National Emergency Fund.

 By the outbreak of the World War II, the population decline of Redfern and Chippendale was acute with its residents leaving for the new and expanding outer suburbs of Sydney.
 The ethnic composition of the inner-city was in a state of change and, into the newly vacated terraces, came the European migrants who had fled war-torn Europe.
 A new residential demographic saw a shift in the social demand for religion and the decline of the Anglican congregation and the rise of the Orthodox migrant settlers led to the sale of the church in 1967.